 You can read more about Ivor’s story, and watch film from Ivor and Gemma’s meeting, on Memory Makers website. – See more at: http://hmd.org.uk

 On a cold Thursday evening in January The Barclay School hall was filled with the wonderful tones of Guitars and Drums.
 Our guitarist, vocalists and drummers from all age groups performed for family and friends.
-The standard of the performances were excellent and very enjoyable.
+The standard of the performances was excellent and very enjoyable.

 It was a great opportunity to see the amazing progress our young musicians have made.
 We are very proud of them for taking part.
 Thank you to our guitar tutors, Paul Fairey and Chris Moorhead for their support.